nimaid/LPHK/README.md

 Because it could be very useful for editing, gaming, programming, and even program launchers.

 ## Does it work yet?
 Sort of!
-You can bind simple script strings to buttons, with colors, and the scheduling/events system is all done.
+You can bind scripts to buttons, save/load layout files, and bind single script text files.
 Now the GUI and extention on the scripting language are the primary concerns.
 See below for a todo list.
 I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!

 ## How do I use it?
 Plug your Launchpad MkII (for now, Pro and others are coming) in, then run LPHK.py with Python 3, either through IDLE or "python3 LPHK.py".
-Open a web browser and click on the web bar.
-Press a button and text will be eneterd.
-See scripts.py and LPHK.py for details on using LPScript and binding to a button.
-Still in development, so no real docs yet.
+The default layout is a demo.
+You technically can do all the binding/saving/loading with the `python3` -i option, via the `scripts`, `files`, and `lp_colors` libraries.
+A GUI is coming, as I am learning Tkinter.
+Most main functionality is already bound to functions, so I only really need to make buttons and things to run those functions. :) Stay tuned.

 ## What is LPHKscript?
 LPHKscript is a simple hotkey scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.
 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines seperating commands.